 Madeleines are delicious at room temperature, and especially good slightly warm from the oven.
 They keep well for a few days in a covered container.

-- 6 ounces dark or bittersweet chocolate, chopped
+- 6 ounces (175 g) dark or bittersweet chocolate, chopped

 - Brush a madeleine baking pan with the melted butter.

-- Put remaining butter and the chocolate in the top of a double boiler or in a heatproof bowl set over a pan of simmering water (be sure the water doesn't touch the bowl).
-Heat until chocolate and butter are almost melted; remove from heat and stir together until smooth.
+- Put remaining butter and the chocolate in the top of a double boiler or in a heatproof bowl set over a pan of simmering water (be sure the water doesn’t touch the bowl).
+Heat until chocolate and butter are almost melted, 3-5 minutes.
+Remove from heat and stir together until smooth.

-- Sift sugar, flour, cocoa and salt into a bowl using a mesh strainer.
+- Sift powdered sugar, flour, cocoa and salt into a bowl using a mesh strainer.

-- Beat egg whites in a large bowl with an electric mixer or by hand until very frothy.
+- Beat egg whites in a large bowl with an electric mixer or by hand until very frothy, about 2 minutes.
 Stir in flour mixture until combined.
 Add chocolate mixture and mix with a spatula until well blended.

-- Portion batter into pan.
+- Portion batter into the pan, filllig each cup with about 1 heaping tablespoon of batter.
 Chill in the refrigerator one hour.
 If your pan makes only 12 at a time, chill remaining batter in a bowl and bake in batches.